 A Feed Display is a custom block.
 This custom block can only be created once a Feed has been added.

-- Either go through Structure -> Block Layout -> Custom Block Library - > Add Custom Block or via Panelizer -> Manage Content -> Create Content and select "Feed Display"
+- Go through Structure -> Block Layout -> Custom Block Library - > Add Custom Block.

 - Introduction: optionally add information above your feed

 - Click "Save".